-Under the long-term incentive plan (LTIP) or the "Plan", eligible participants are awarded restricted share units (RSUs), which generally vest over three years.
-All awards under the LTIP plan are settled by transfer of shares from employee benefit trusts ("Trusts") which are funded by the Company, or certain of its subsidiaries, as the case may be, with cash which is used by the trustees to purchase common shares on the open market that will be held in the Trusts until the RSUs vest.
+Under the long-term incentive plan (LTIP or the Plan), eligible participants are awarded restricted share units (RSUs), which generally vest over three years.
+All awards under the LTIP are settled by transfer of shares from employee benefit trusts (Trusts) which are funded by the Company, or certain of its subsidiaries, as the case may be, with cash which is used by the trustees to purchase common shares on the open market that will be held in the Trusts until the RSUs vest.
 No further shares may be issued from treasury under the LTIP.

-Effective as of March 31, 2018 the Plan was changed to remove certain employment-related conditions for the vesting of RSU awards made as part of the normal course incentive compensation payment cycle.
-With the change, RSUs will continue to vest after termination of employment so long as the employee does not violate certain post-termination restrictions and is not engaged in certain competitive or soliciting activities as provided in the Plan.
-Because of this change, the Company determined that the awards do not meet the criteria for an in-substance service condition, as defined by IFRS 2 "Share based payments".
-Accordingly, RSUs granted as part of the normal course incentive compensation payment cycle are expensed in the period in which those awards are deemed to be earned with a corresponding increase in contributed surplus, which is generally the fiscal period in which the awards are either made or the immediately preceding fiscal year for those awards made after the end of such fiscal year but were determined and earned in respect of that fiscal year.
-With this change to the Plan, the Company recorded an expense of \$48.4 million during the year ended March 31, 2018 in respect of the unamortized portion of outstanding awards as of March 31, 2018 which would have otherwise been expensed in periods after March 31, 2018 if the Plan had not been changed.
+For RSUs granted as part of the normal course incentive compensation payment cycle, vesting will continue after termination of employment so long as the employee does not violate certain post-termination restrictions and is not engaged in certain competitive or soliciting activities as provided in the Plan.
+These RSUs are expensed in the period in which those awards are deemed to be earned with, a corresponding increase in contributed surplus, which is generally either the fiscal period in which the awards are made or the immediately preceding fiscal year for those awards made after the end of such fiscal year but determined and earned in respect of that fiscal year.

-For certain awards, typically new hire awards or retention awards, vesting is subject to continued employment and therefore these awards are subject to a continuing service requirement.
-Accordingly, the Company recognizes the cost of such awards as an expense on a graded basis over the applicable vesting period with a corresponding increase in contributed surplus.
+For certain awards, typically new hire awards or retention awards, vesting is subject to continued employment, and therefore these awards are subject to a continuing service requirement.
+Accordingly, the Company recognizes the cost of such awards as an expense on a graded basis over the applicable vesting period, with a corresponding increase in contributed surplus.

-There were 7,292,403 RSUs [year ended March 31, 2017 - 11,895,720 RSUs] granted in lieu of cash compensation to employees during the year ended March 31, 2018.
-The Trusts purchased 5,681,240 common shares [year ended March 31, 2017 - 9,838,528 common shares] during the year ended March 31, 2018.
+There were 6,262,102 RSUs [year ended March 31, 2019 - 4,661,519 RSUs] granted in lieu of cash compensation to employees during the year ended March 31, 2020.
+The Trusts purchased 7,502,033 common shares [year ended March 31, 2019 - 4,554,070 common shares] during the year ended March 31, 2020.

-The fair value of the RSUs at the measurement date is based on the fair value on grant date.
-The weighted average fair value of RSUs granted during the year ended March 31, 2018 was \$5.00 [March 31, 2017 - \$4.75].
+The fair value of the RSUs at the measurement date is based on the fair value on the grant date.
+The weighted average fair value of RSUs granted during the year ended March 31, 2020 was 5.42 [March 31, 2019 - 7.06].